Credit

 They must also disclose if your credit situation will be a relevant factor in your eligibility for the job, and they must notify you in writing if they have found items that have raised concerns regarding your credit situation to allow you to dispute or explain if the information is accurate.

 Credit bureaus such as Experian have designed products specifically for employers who are looking to conduct a credit check on prospective employees.
 These products comply with the FCRA and are intended to disclose information that is already part of public records, along with key payment history data.
-These credit pulls are known as “soft,” which means that they don’t affect your credit score.
+These credit report pulls are known as “soft,” which means that they don’t affect your credit score.

 Keep in mind that the U.S. Bankruptcy Code explicitly prohibits an employer from refusing to hire a person because he or she is currently undergoing or has been involved in a bankruptcy proceeding.